usaid-cs/yesterday-i-learned/random.md

 1. Some people are so sensitive to sounds that [they identify the AC current at 60Hz as B flat](https://www.reddit.com/r/askscience/comments/6wdnnw/why_does_electricity_always_hum_at_a_bflat_pitch/).
 1. A dye is ["light-fast"](https://en.wikipedia.org/wiki/Colour_fastness) if it fades quickly.
 [Turmeric](https://en.wikipedia.org/wiki/Turmeric) is a light-fast dye.
 So, instead of dyeing clothes, it is used as food colouring.
 1. You are supposed to play the "forgetful man places coffee cup on top of car" prank with a magnet, not superglue.
-1. The Samsung Galaxy Note II (Note 2) had a 5.5 inch screen, the size everyone has today.
-Nexus 6p, which was never sold as a phablet, share the same screen size with the Note 3, 4, 5, and 7.
 1. Noodles contain salt.
 1. A cottage is where a [cotter](https://en.wikipedia.org/wiki/Cotter_%28farmer%29) (peasant farmer) lived.
 Cottages are supposed to be horrible.
 1. Waiters/Waitresses ("waitists") first take food out of the kitchen with a tray, then take the tray to an empty table next to yours, then unload the food from that table to your table.
 They bring the tray to your table only if there are no free adjacent tables.